ory/docs/docs/kratos/self-service/flows/user-settings-profile-management.md

 ---
-id: user-profile-management
+id: user-settings-profile-management
-title: Profile Management
+title: User Settings and Profile Management
 ---

-ORY Kratos allows users to update their own profile information using two principal flows:
+ORY Kratos allows users to update their own settings and profile information using two principal flows:

 - Browser-based (easy): This flow works for all applications running on top of a